MGAPS Executives and Officers

 VP Social

-Hi, I’m Noah, a first-year PhD student in condensed matter theory and your VP Social for the 2024-25 academic year.
+Hi, I’m Kenny, the VP Social for the 2025-26 academic year.
 My job is to organize social events for MGAPS, including the end-of-year party, holiday party, and annual welcome barbecue.
 If you have ideas for other activities or events you’d like to see, please reach out to me — let’s make it happen!

 email: kenny.moc@mail.mcgill.ca